Samuel Ingham

 Samuel Ingham (September 5, 1793 – November 10, 1881) was a two-term Congressman from Connecticut.

+Early life

-He was born in Hebron on September 5, 1793.
+Samuel Ingham was born on September 5, 1793, in Hebron, Connecticut.
 He attended the common schools in Vermont, studied law with John Mattocks and Sylvester Gilbert, was admitted to the bar and commenced practice in Canaan, Vermont.
-He moved to Jewett City, Connecticut and in 1819, to Essex (then part of Saybrook), Connecticut, and continued the practice of his profession.
+He moved to Jewett City, Connecticut, and in 1819, to Essex (then part of Saybrook), Connecticut, and continued the practice of his profession.

+Career

-He served as State's attorney for Middlesex County, and was a member of the Connecticut House of Representatives (serving as speaker in 1833, 1835 and 1851).
+He served as state's attorney for Middlesex County, and was a member of the Connecticut House of Representatives in 1828, 1834, 1851 and 1852 (serving as speaker in 1833, 1835 and 1851).
 He served as judge of probate judge of the Middlesex County Court.
-Ingham was elected as a Jacksonian to the Twenty-fourth Congress and reelected as a Democrat to the Twenty-fifth Congress (March 4, 1835 – March 3, 1839).
+He was elected as a Jacksonian to the Twenty-fourth Congress and reelected as a Democrat to the Twenty-fifth Congress (March 4, 1835 – March 3, 1839).
 He was chairman of the Committee on Naval Affairs (Twenty-fifth Congress).
 He was defeated for re-election in 1839 to the Twenty-sixth Congress.

 He served in the Connecticut Senate in 1842, 1846, and 1850.
 He served as President pro tempore of the Connecticut Senate and was four times the Democratic nominee for governor of Connecticut (1854–57).
 Although he finished in first place twice, winning a plurality of more than 10% both times (1854 & 1856), lacking a popular majority, the legislature chose a different candidate.
 He was also an unsuccessful Democratic candidate for the United States Senate in 1854.
-He served as United States commissioner of customs from December 5, 1857, to May 14, 1861, resumed the practice of law, and died in Essex on November 10, 1881.
-His interment was in River View Cemetery.
+He served as United States commissioner of customs from December 5, 1857, to May 14, 1861.
+He then resumed the practice of law.

+Personal life

+He lived in Saybrook and Essex.
+Ingham died in Essex on November 10, 1881.
+He was interred in River View Cemetery.

 His daughter Lydia Ann Ingham was the wife of James Phelps, who also served in Congress.
 His daughter Mary Wilson Ingham married Edward Champlin Williams, a merchant sea captain.